June 1-5, 2015

 Registration Fee Covers: All workshop sessions, materials, computer access, and meals as follows: lunch, Monday-Friday, and dinner, Monday-Thursday.
 (We will offer a light, continental breakfast each morning at the workshop; guests of the Ramada Hotel receive a full breakfast buffet as part of their stay there.)

-Does Not Include: You are responsible for arranging and paying for your own travel and accommodations.
-We will make arrangements with a nearby hotel, the Ramada Hotel and Conference Center, to hold a number of rooms at a special rate.
-Details will be announced once those have been worked out.
+You are responsible for arranging and paying for your own travel and accommodations.
+We have made arrangements with the nearby Ramada Hotel and Conference Center to hold a number of rooms at a special rate of $79.00 per night by mentioning that you are with the UB Case Study Workshop.
+Rates and rooms at the Ramada will be held until May 11, 2015.

-Cancellation Policy: Registration cancellation requests must be in writing and must be received by us no later than a date that will be set.
-Please send cancellation requests to Carolyn Wright’s attention via email (email@example.com) or fax (716-645-2975).
-No refunds will be given after the date set.
+Cancellation Policy: Registration cancellation requests must be in writing and must be received by us no later than Friday, May 11, 2015.
 A $100 processing fee will apply to ALL registration cancellations.
+Please send cancellation requests to Carolyn Wright’s attention via email (firstname.lastname@example.org) or fax (716-645-2975).
+No refunds will be given after Friday, May 11, 2015.
 There will be no refunds for individuals who register for the workshop but do not attend.

 Intended Audience: The workshop is open to anyone interested in science education, including high school teachers and international teachers.
 Past workshops have included instructors of biology, chemistry, physics, astronomy, computer science, mathematics, geology, geography, psychology, anthropology, nursing, dentistry, medicine, engineering, science education, and other related disciplines.